Fauci warns 100,000-200,000 coronavirus deaths possible in US

 U.S. coronavirus deaths could reach as high as 200,000, National Institute of Allergy and Infectious Diseases Director Anthony Fauci said, in a stark warning as debate rages about how soon to reopen parts of the U.S. economy.

-The U.S. has almost 125,000 confirmed infections with more than 2,100 deaths, according to the running total from Johns Hopkins University.
+The U.S. has more than 143,000 confirmed infections with more than 2,500 deaths, according to the running total from Johns Hopkins University.
 A death toll anywhere near what Fauci described would dwarf those seen in China, the original site of the pandemic, or Italy, which has been the hardest-hit country in Europe.

 “We are asking every single governor and every single mayor to prepare like New York is preparing now,” Dr Deborah Birx, the White House coronavirus response coordinator, said on NBC’s “Meet the Press.”